SeppeVerhavert/Seppetrap/README.md

 https://seppeverhavert.github.io/Seppetrap/

-<h3> How the grid works <h3>
+# How the grid works

-Open a <container> so Seppetrap knows that you want to make a grid.
+Open a **container** so Seppetrap knows that you want to make a grid.

-The grid is displayed in rows first and columns second.
+The grid is displayed in **rows first** and columns second.

 Rows are flex-based and dispalyed inline.
 Rows have no padding to fit the <container>.